 In this article we explain what a partition agreement is and everything you need to know about partitioning land in Victoria.

 Here’s a common scenario: you and your relative want to buy a block of land jointly, build two house on the land, subdivide it into 2 lots, and then transfer one lot each into your individual names.
-How do you do this while avoiding or minimising stamp duty and other taxes?
+How do you do this while avoiding or minimising stamp duty ?
 You need a partition agreement.

 What Is A Partition Agreement?

 A partition agreement is a document that outlines how subdivided property is going to be split between co-owners.
-If done correctly you can avoid or minimise stamp duty payable and other taxes on the transfer.
+If done correctly you can avoid or minimise stamp duty payable on the transfer.